-It's an almost impossible task to pick out the top 10 Santa Events in Chicago and Northern Illinois from the many hundreds listed in this web directory.
+It's an almost impossible task to pick out the top 10 Santa Events in Chicago and Northern Illinois in 2016 from the many hundreds listed in this web directory.
 We think you'll agree all of the events chosen are major happenings and both children and adults will agree they are all-time Chicago area favorites.
 Also be sure to take a look at the "Top 10 Christmas Events in Chicagoland and Northern Illinois", that don't include Santa Claus.

 Santa at Holiday Magic at Brookfield Zoo

 Brookfield Zoo is located off First Avenue between the Stevenson (I-55) and Eisenhower (I-290) expressways.

 Santa at Holiday Magic Days and Hours: 2016

 Saturday & Sunday, December 3rd & 4th,10th & 11th, 17th & 18th, 4 pm to 9 pm

 Please note Santa will not be at Holiday Magic after Christmas, he is there through Sunday, December 18th.